EAVFW/EAVFramework/README.md

 | `exclusiveMaximum`  | Much be smaller than or equal to {0} | 1                    |

 **The error code is the property prefixed with `err-`, e.g., `err-minLength`**.

+# Required attributes
+Attributes can be required, i.e. required=true in the associated type object in the manifest.

+The error code for this is `err-required` and default error is `Is a required field`.
+No error args is provided.